 When patients don’t get this information, they may think they’ll be fine if they take more than the recommended daily dose.
 This, however, is how addictions start, and is considered to be drug abuse.

-While the categories above see the most significant number of recalls, there are a number of other products that, if defective, often result in a product liability claim.
+While the categories above see the most significant number of recalls, there are a number of other products that, if defective, often result in an injury claim.
 Some of those products include:

 - Dangerous Appliances.
 Appliances like irons, kettles, and electric griddles are supposed to be designed to make our lives easier.
 Unfortunately, when these appliances are defective the users can be seriously hurt.
 Some of the most common injuries involve burns—which often require a significant amount of treatment and recovery time.